TESTARtool/TESTAR_ltl/README.md

 optional.  filename containing multiple formulas/properties.

 --fonly
-optional.  does not check against a model, but only verifies the formulas syntactically and provides ltlf version (by using  --ltlt !dead). outputs all formulas to the output. this option ignores --a, --ltlf --ltl2f,--witness.
+optional.
+Does not check against a model, but only verifies the formulas --sf or --ff syntactically and provides LTLF version.
+(by using alive property from --ltlf or --ltl2f and by absence it uses '!dead'). this option ignores --a, --witness.

 --ltlf
 optional.  usable for finite LTL (if the automaton contains dead states):
-          Weaves an atomic proposition into the formula to label the 'alive' part. e.g. '--ltlf !dead or --ltlf alive' .
-Note: this AP MUST exist in the automaton as well!! terminal states in the model shall have a self-loop with AP='dead' or '!alive' or always transition to a(n artificial) dead-state with such a self-loop
+          Weaves an atomic proposition(AP) into the formula to label the 'alive' part. e.g. '--ltlf !dead or --ltlf alive' .
+Note: this AP MUST exist in the automaton as well!!
+          Terminal states in the model shall have a self-loop with 'dead' or '!alive' as the only property or always transition to an artificial dead-state with such a self-loop

 --ltl2f
 optional.  same as --ltlf but checks both the original formula and the ltlf variant